 - Camera modes are located on the bottom (above the shutter button) in the portrait orientation, and the orientation does not change when you hold the phone in landscape orientation.

 - AR Emoji is not listed as a camera mode.
-It has a dedicated button in Galaxy S10 camera app interface.
+It has a dedicated button in the Galaxy S10 camera app interface.

 - The Bixby Vision and AR Emoji buttons are located on the top of the screen.